Terraform Cloud security model

 Projects let you group related workspaces in your organization.
-You can use projects to assign read or admin permissions to a particular team across all workspaces in the project.
+You can use projects to assign read, write, maintain, admin, or a customized set of permissions to a particular team which grants specific permissions to all workspaces in the project.

 Terraform Cloud will provision infrastructure according to your Terraform configuration which you can upload through the VCS-driven, API-driven, or CLI-driven workflows.
 You can read more about the different workflows here.
 It’s important to note that Terraform Cloud performs all Terraform operations within the same privilege context.
 Both the plan and apply operations have access to the full workspace variables, state versions, and Terraform configuration.

 Terraform Cloud retains the current and all historical state versions for each workspace.
 Depending on the resources that are used in your Terraform configuration, these state versions may contain sensitive data such as database passwords, resource IDs, etc.

 Members of the owners team have administrator-level privileges within an organization.
 Members of this team will have access to workspaces, projects, and settings within the organization.
 This role is intended for users who will perform administrative tasks in your organization.